jennifermulroy/Project2_MachineLearning/Conclusions.md

 ![CD_chart](images/XLP_algo.png)

 `SVC` had the best cross validation score and was used to predict with the test data for XLP.
+The accuracy score on the test data was low at 45% and a false positive rate of 100%.
+The model generated results that suggested selecting all of the stocks in the benchmark, expect ticker PEP.
+As expected, the annual performance was inline with the benchmark.

 <br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="/images/xlp_class.png" width="300" height="175">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  <img src="/images/cm_xlp.png" width="225" height="150">